AdrianRossouw/daemon-co-za/_posts/articles/2014-04-03-monkeys-and-microservices.md

 ### How applicable is all of this to the web?

-I'm actually am __not sure that microservices will be practical on the front-end__, because a lot of the problems you face there seem almost antithetical to what it attempts to solve.
+I'm actually am __not sure that microservices will be practical on the front-end__, because a lot of the problems you face there seem almost antithetical to what they attempt to solve.

-__If I were to imagine the browser environment as a factory, it looks like something out of the minds of HR Giger and the villains in Saw__.
-For instance, the DOM is like the shared-state that other shared-states tell their .children scary bedtime stories of.
+For instance, the DOM is like the shared-state that other shared-states tell their .children scary bedtime stories of, and __if I were to imagine the browser environment as a factory, it looks like something out of the minds of HR Giger and the villains in Saw__.

 I'm not sure this approach can really map _cleanly_ onto REST either, but I am starting to suspect that it might become a secret ingredient in the 'real-time web' recipe.